-I taught using an excellent textbook (BSCS blue).
-To open the year (after a quick pre-test Survey on the Nature of Science), I started with selected ENSI lessons on the Nature of Science, and used parts of Chapter 1.
+When I started teaching biology (1960), I used an excellent new textbook (BSCS blue).
+Its sequence of topics was logical and worked well, so I built much of my curriculum around the sequence of those early chapters.
+To open the year (after a quick pre-test Survey on the Nature of Science), I started with selected ENSI-type lessons on the Nature of Science, and used paclasrts of our Chapter 1.
 Chapter 2 introduced the Nature of Life, using the cell as the basic unit of life, along with a brief look at selected unicellular organisms, with engaging microscope work.
-This was followed with Chapter 3 - The Variety of Life - showing the great diversity of life, in color pictures, then proceeded to introduce basic taxonomy as our means to bring order to our study of life.
-My presentation was built on that background.
+This was followed with Chapter 3: The Variety of Life, showing the great diversity of life, in color pictures, then proceeded to introduce basic taxonomy as our means to bring structure and labels to our study of life.
+My presentation was developed in that context.

 B. Why Classify Life?
 To make studies of organisms more efficient, and easier to communicate to others.
 It also helps us to see that all life forms are biologically related to different degrees (seen in the nested hierarchy of biological classification).

 On the overhead, show them that left column of the History of Change chart, then uncover each column in turn as you point out how life has been classified over time, and mainly how much it has changed over time as we’ve learned more about the basic features of organisms.
 (This is an excellent time to point out how change is characteristic of any active science, even taxonomy).
 Then point to the years (along the bottom of the chart) when each classification scheme was first introduced, and by whom in each case.
 This will help them to understand why they may see different categories (and different numbers of categories) in different books.
 You probably should emphasize whatever categories your state standards expect, or what your textbook presents, but be sure your students know that these have changed over time, why that is, and probably will continue to change (see below).